jake-armstrong07/galaxy-collision-sim/README.md

 Contact

-Created by [Your Name] – feel free to open issues or submit pull requests!
+Created by jake-armstrong07 – feel free to open issues or submit pull requests!